zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 | `[7,]` | Data          | Encrypted payload |

-The symmetric key should be randomly generated by the sender, and the payload should be encrypted with this symmetric key and the zero nonce.
-The encryption algorithm is xsalsa20, as provided by `crypto_stream_xor` in NaCl.
+The symmetric key should be randomly generated by the sender, and the payload should be encrypted with this symmetric key and the zero nonce, using the encryption algorithm XSalsa20 (provided by `crypto_stream_xor` in NaCl and by `crypto_secretbox_detached` in libsodium).

 The purpose of this encryption is to prevent well-crafted route requests causing the router to send packets which might be interpreted by other